HaxeFoundation/nekovm.org/www/pages/lua.md

 The differences are the following :

-- since the number of arguments is fixed in the function type, the C function get directly called with its arguments in Neko.
+- since the number of arguments is fixed in the function type, the C function gets directly called with its arguments in Neko.
 It does not need to then extract them from the VM stack like in Lua.
 - Lua C functions can have more values passed than required, and although it can be checked at runtime, this is rarely done.
 This is because providing the same checks inside pure Lua functions is cumbersome, requiring writing them as vararg functions.
 - only one value is returned by a C function so the stack does not need to be manipulated.
 - since the VM instance is stored in a thread local storage value, it doesn't need to be passed to all FFI functions like in Lua (only the ones that need to access the VM will retrieve them).
 - macros are provided to check the type parameters and returns NULL if an error occurs.
-In that case an exception containing the name of the function is automaticaly raised.
-(The Lua aux library also provides this behaviour with luaL_checknumber)
+In that case, an exception containing the name of the function is automatically raised.
+(The Lua aux library also provides this behaviour with luaL_checknumber.)

 As a result, Neko restricts two things that Lua allows :

-- doing arbitrary stack manipulations
+- doing arbitrary stack manipulations.
 - returning multiple values : they can instead be returned as a newly allocated array.

 Neko's method prevents possible stack corruption by the C programmer, which, in Lua, is possible by passing erroneous values to the stack manipulation functions.
 (Defining lua_assert will catch such attempts as runtime errors).
-It can also be considerably easier to understand values as values, rather then having to visualize the state of the stack.
+It can also be considerably easier to understand values as values, rather than having to visualize the state of the stack.

 ## Conclusion

 Here are some of the conclusions that can be reached from this comparison :

-- the basic value types are similar between Neko and Lua
+- the basic value types are similar between Neko and Lua.
-- for structured values, Neko provides two optimized types `array` and `object`, whereas Lua has only one generic type `table`
+- for structured values, Neko provides two optimized types `array` and `object`, whereas Lua has only one generic type `table`.
 - the runtime representation of the values differs.
-Lua is relying on copying, while Neko is using pointers and GC-allocated blocks.
+Lua is relying on copying while Neko is using pointers and GC-allocated blocks.
-- the Neko VM has better support for OO features, and a different closure specification that results in a more simple implementation.
+- the NekoVM has better support for OO features and a different closure specification that results in a more simple implementation.
 - the Neko FFI, by applying some security restrictions compared to Lua, makes it a lot easier for the end-user to implement additional primitives.
-Using macros also speedup a lot the C primitives that are often called.
+Using macros also speed up a lot the C primitives that are often called.

 As for the speed, using copying with unboxed floats and a register-based VM gives Lua an advantage over Neko when doing heavy floating point calculus (like the `n-bodies` shootout benchmark is showing).